 When I saw this Hamburger Helper recipe on the NYT Cooking site, I knew I needed to make a gluten free version that cooks in a lot less time.
 I loved how the recipe had some complex flavors.
 I did tweak the recipe quite a bit because I wanted this recipe to cook in under 30 minutes.
 The original recipe takes 25 minutes just to caramelize onions, which I am too lazy for.

-The recipe has been modified to make it gluten-free by using gluten-free elbow macaroni and ensuring that all other ingredients are also gluten free.
+This homemade gluten-free hamburger helper recipe has been modified to make it gluten-free by using gluten-free elbow macaroni and ensuring that all other ingredients are gluten-free.
 If you are looking for more recipe inspiration, I have tons of easy Gluten Free Dinner Recipes to try.

 Why Are One Pot Meals Great?